Revenue Management

 This is the fear that sits underneath every other objection.
 Revenue managers, GMs, and owner-operators hear “automation” and translate it as “your commercial judgment is no longer the asset it was.”
 That translation is understandable and mostly wrong — but the part that is right deserves acknowledgment before the reassurance.

 What automated pricing replaces is repetitive execution: checking competitor rates, recalculating thresholds, pushing updates across OTA channels.
-This is the part of the pricing job that a ZS and HSMAI benchmarking study of 145 revenue managers found accounts for roughly half of their time — and that same study found half of their working hours went to non-revenue-generating administrative work.
+This is the part of the pricing job that a ZS and HSMAI benchmarking study of 145 revenue managers found accounts for roughly half of their working hours — and that same study found half of those hours went to non-revenue-generating administrative work.
 That is the half the system takes.
 The half it cannot take — strategy, owner communication, group displacement decisions, brand positioning, exception management, knowing when to override — remains entirely human.
+Understanding how modern hotel revenue management works makes the boundary between human and automated decisions much clearer.

 The Honest Answer